M Anwarul Azim: Early life

-Azim was born in Raninagar, Naogoan, East Bengal, British India on 13 December 1931.
+Anwarul Azim was born in Raninagar, Naogoan, East Bengal, British India on 13 December 1931.
 He graduated from Dinajpur Government Zila School in 1949 and from Surendranath College in 1951.
 He opened a library named 'Shakti Pathagar' in Dinajpur town.
 He graduated from Rajshahi College in 1953 with a BA.
 He finished MA in international relations and LLB from University of Dhaka.

 Career

-Azim joined the Narayanganj employment exchange as a manager.
+Anwarul Azim joined the Narayanganj employment exchange as a manager.
 He then joined the East Pakistan Industrial Development Corporation, working in various facilities of the corporation.
 He served in Latif Bawani Jute Mill as the labor officer.
 In 1965, he received further training from the University of Michigan.
 He then joined Narayanganj Dockyard where he served as senior administrator.
 He had joined the Pakistan Army Commission promoted to Lieutenant.
 He then joined North Bengal Sugar Mill as general manager.

 Bangladesh Liberation war

-Azim helped members of the Mukti Bahini during the Bangladesh Liberation war.
+Anwarul Azim helped members of the Mukti Bahini during the Bangladesh Liberation war.
 He led the Mukti Bahini in the fight against Pakistan Army near Gopalpur Railway station.
 He helped them capture and kill Pakistan Army Major, Raja Aslam.
 The incident became known as Gopalpur massacre.